Filippo Menczer: Research

 Following influential publications on the detection of astroturfing and social bots, Menczer and his team have studied the complex interplay between cognitive, social, and algorithmic factors that contribute to the vulnerability of social media platforms and people to manipulation, and focused on developing tools to counter such abuse.
 Their bot detection tool, Botometer, was used to assess the prevalence of social bots and their sharing activity.
 Their tool to visualize the spread of low-credibility content, Hoaxy, was used in conjunction with Botometer to reveal the key role played by social bots in spreading low-credibility content during the 2016 United States presidential election.
 Menczer's team also studied perceptions of partisan political bots, finding that Republican users are more likely to confuse conservative bots with humans, whereas Democratic users are more likely to confuse conservative human users with bots.
 Using bot probes on Twitter, Menczer and coauthors demonstrated a conservative political bias on the platform.

 As social media have increased their countermeasures against malicious automated accounts, Menczer and coauthors have shown that coordinated campaigns by inauthentic accounts continue to threaten information integrity on social media, and developed a framework to detect these coordinated networks.
 They also demonstrated new forms of social media manipulation by which bad actors can grow influence networks and hide high-volume of content with which they flood the network.
+Through modeling, Menczer demonstrated that bad actors can most effectively control the spread of malicious content through a target online community by infiltrating it with inauthentic social media accounts.
+Menczer and colleagues realized that AI could be weaponized for this purpose by creating fake but credible content at scale and managing hard-to-detect social bots, which they discovered on Twitter/X. These findings led to a warning about malicious swarms of AI agents that can threaten democracy.

-Menczer and colleagues have shown that political audience diversity can be used as an indicator of news source reliability in algorithmic ranking.
+Studying social media ranking/recommendation algorithms, Menczer and colleagues have shown that political audience diversity can be used as an indicator of news source reliability.
+After a high-profile Science paper that suggested Facebook's feed algorithm decreases exposure to misinformation compared to the chronological feed, Menczer co-wrote a letter in Science arguing such a conclusion was unsupported.
+The original study was carried out around the 2020 U.S. elections, during a period in which Facebook had instituted a series of emergency changes to its algorithm to reduce the spread of misinformation.
+The reported decrease could have been caused by these temporary changes.